:max_bytes(150000):strip_icc()/Best-Frozen-Pizzas-4628470-a76bb7cb72e74e2a9a36a51c8452fc62.jpg)

 Can you cook frozen pizza in other ways besides the oven?

-To compile this list, our team of editors and contributors spent hours researching the best frozen pizzas on the market in this category, evaluating their key features—like ingredients, crust type, or price—in addition to reviews from customers and other trusted sources.
-We then used this research to assign a star rating from one to five (five being the best; one being the worst) to certain products on the list.
+To compile this list, our team of editors and contributors spent hours researching the best frozen pizzas on the market, evaluating their key features—like ingredients, crust type, or price—in addition to our personal experience with frozen pizza, as well as reviews from customers and other trusted sources.
+We then used this research and prior knowledge to assign a star rating from one to five (five being the best; one being the worst) to certain products on the list.

 Why Trust The Spruce Eats?